-Bites are often the fist indicator that your home has bed bugs
+Bites are often the first indicator that your home has bed bugs

 Bed bug bites tend to be found in groups of three on the face, neck, arms, and sides of the back.
 Everybody reacts differently to bed bug bites.
 Welts can be very large, or small, but usually itch.
 With certain people, a bed bug bite may not appear directly after the bug feeds or possibly not appear at all.
 Some people experience a delay of up to 14 days between being bitten by a bed bug and an onset of symptoms.
 Additionally, 30% of people experience no symptoms at all.
 Do not expect everyone in the household to experience itchy bed bug bites.
 It is not unusual for one bed partner to have a reaction to bed bug bites and the other partner to have no symptoms at all–despite the fact that both people are being bitten!